 Panic Bar Installation Buda Texas - (512)523-4550

 A commercial exit door is more than a door with a bar attached to it.
-The panic device has to work with the strike, hinges, closer, frame, alarm components, and latch area.
+The panic device has to work with the hinges, strike, closer, frame, alarm components, and latch area.
 If one part is weak or out of alignment, the door may still drag, bind, or fail to relatch after use.
 That is why our panic bar service in Buda looks at the full opening before installation, helping businesses get cleaner results, smoother operation, and dependable performance for everyday traffic.

 Why commercial buildings use panic bars